 Retail Pharmacy Network

-The current programs include a nationwide retail pharmacy network through which enrollees can obtain all covered drugs including any and all drugs that could be classified as specialty drugs/medication, as required by Section IV.B.10. of this RFP, under the subheading “Network Management” The Offeror must propose a Retail Pharmacy Network that meets or exceeds the Programs’ minimum access guarantees at the time of proposal submission that is credentialed and contracted for participation in the Programs’ Retail Pharmacy Network commencing on January 1, 2019.
+The current programs include a nationwide retail pharmacy network through which enrollees can obtain all covered drugs including any and all drugs that could be classified as specialty drugs/medication, as required by Section IV.B.10. of this RFP, under the subheading “Network Management.”
+The Offeror must propose a Retail Pharmacy Network that meets or exceeds the Programs’ minimum access guarantees at the time of proposal submission that is credentialed and contracted for participation in the Programs’ Retail Pharmacy Network commencing on January 1, 2019.
 Please note that Offerors are encouraged to propose a network for the DCS Commercial and NYSIF Programs that excludes one or more chain pharmacies if that exclusion is expected to minimize costs, so long as they meet the minimum access guarantees.
 The DCS EGWP must follow all CMS guidelines, including its “Any Willing Pharmacy” requirements.
 The Offeror may choose to enter into Program-specific Pharmacy contracts that are contingent on award and/or utilize existing Pharmacy agreements that can be made applicable to the Programs to meet the Programs’ requirement that the Offeror have executed contracts with all the Network Pharmacies included in the Offeror’s Proposed Retail Pharmacy Network File upon the submission date of their Proposal.
 (Note: Because the Procuring Agencies provide significant purchaser volume, the Department and NYSIF expect each Offeror will present a Proposal with network contracts at reimbursement rates more favorable than the Offeror’s standard pharmacy contracts.)

 All Brand Drug Retail Pharmacy Network claims shall be charged to the Programs at Pass-through Pricing subject to the Offeror’s proposed overall Guaranteed Minimum Discount off of AWP for all Brand Drugs dispensed, as set forth in Exhibit V.A, Proposed Claim Reimbursement Quote, plus the applicable brand dispensing fee.
 All Generic Drug Retail Pharmacy Network claims shall be charged to the Program at Pass-through Pricing subject to the Offeror’s proposed overall Guaranteed Minimum Discount off of AWP for all Generic Drugs dispensed, as set forth in Exhibit V.A plus the applicable generic dispensing fee.
 Retail and Mail Service Pharmacy claims meeting the Programs’ definition of Compound Drugs shall be charged to the Programs utilizing Pass-through Pricing in accordance with the Offeror’s proposed (and Procuring Agencies’ approved) methodology plus the applicable compound dispensing fee.
 Do not include any cost information in the Technical Proposal.